SenthilNayagan/metaobj/README.md

 ```

-## How users define domain object?
+## How users define a domain object?
 ```
 ---
 employee: